greggman/jsgist/README.md

 - [ ] Allow embedding

-  - [X] Simple: just a page that shows your code
+  - [X] Simple: just a page that shows your result
+  - [X] Basic: shows your result with a banner, a link to your jsgist, and your github.
-  - [ ] Complex: a page that shows your code with UX, links, avatar, etc...
+  - [ ] Complex: a page that shows your code with edit/run UI etc...

 - [X] Use service worker to help debugging